bitcoineler/D/README.md

 *  `value`: NULL, a string with the hex value of the txid of a b://, a string with the hex value of the hash of a c:// or a utf8 encoded string no onger than 2086 chars.

 *  `type`: NULL, the string `c` or `b` indicating the nature of a the content in the value field or the text "txt" to indicate that the value field contains the actual content.
+For Internal references it must be the string 'tx' indicating that the latest update to state must reference the current transaction (see next section)

 *  `sequence`: Integer larger than 0 and smaller than 2^53-1.
 Everything that is not a number or a negative number is considered to be `1`.
 Used to indicate the order of events if multiple updates are provided in the same block to the same key from the same owner.

-Please note that value and type must be both NULL or both a string for it to be a valid change of state.

 ### Internal reference
-A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename):
+A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename). `type` must always be `tx` and `value` field will always be ignored.

 ```
 OP_RETURN